 Disadvantages of Joining an Affiliate Marketing Network

-The above discussion might make it seem like there is no reason to avoid an affiliate network.
+The above points might make it seem like there is no reason to avoid an affiliate network.
 That would be an incorrect conclusion.
 Here are some of the problems with joining a network:

 - Affiliate networks have a large number of vendors.
 You will be one in a crowd.
 Does that sound appealing?

 - Your communication to prospects will be in a standardized template.
 This will prevent you from putting across information in a style that is most appropriate for your unique offering.

 - In a network, people often search for e-commerce vendors based on numerical criteria, e.g., commission percentage, average sale price, conversion, and the like.
 Though that is a rational approach, you can be certain that there will always be several vendors whose scores beat you.
 As a result, you may not get an opportunity to be shortlisted at all.

 - Maybe you want to run an affiliate campaign in a unique style.
 The network process may not allow that.

 - In an affiliate marketing network system, there is an additional degree of separation between you and your affiliate.
 To begin with, purely online business relationships are tough to maintain.
 The presence of an intermediary makes it all the more difficult.
 If we were an e-commerce business that was serious about affiliate marketing, we would do everything in our control to develop a strong relationship with our affiliates.
-Going through a network makes that a difficult.
+Going through a network makes that difficult.

 - Most affiliate networks influence your affiliate terms.